jordantannen/jordantannen/README.md

 ### Hey Everyone, I'm Jordan

 I am a web developer for M.C.
-Dean at Google and a MSCS student at Georgia Tech student specializing in computing systems.
+Dean at Google and a CS grad student at Georgia Tech student specializing in computing systems.
+Previously, I worked in politics, political campaigns, and media strategy.

 - 🛠️ I’m currently building Django and Angular web apps
 - 📚 I’m currently enrolled in CS6300 - Software Development Process